 Some of the main Pixsycho properties and features are:

-• internal native image format: internally the images are manipulated using its own format; it helps to make processing faster;
+• native image format: internally the images are manipulated using its own format, what helps to decrease the process time;

 • complex data structures: the low level sub-libraries implement several complex data structures to make things faster or better; some results can not be achieved without them;